 A Dental Crown will save your tooth

 Crowns are used to support a tooth and decrease the tooth’s chances of fracturing.
-This is especially true when a tooth has been heavily filled or root filled and the remaining tooth is weak or there is not enough tooth structure left to hold in a filling.
+They are especially useful when a tooth has been heavily filled or root-filled and the remaining tooth is weak or there is not enough tooth structure left to hold in a filling.
 Crowns are also used for aesthetic reasons when we need to change the shape or colour of a tooth.

 What does the procedure involve?